 This report was originally written in spring 2006 for a post-graduate Information Assurance class with the Graduate School of Management at the University of Dallas.
-It was originally published elsewhere on this site but has been moved here due to a website re-organisation.
+It was originally published , and it elsewhere on popcornhorror.com but has been moved here due to a website re-organisation.

 The report analyses Microsoft’s Authenticode from the point of view of the micro-ISV (independent software vendor), paying particular attention to possible reasons for its mixed acceptance.
 The report includes the results of an online questionnaire that sampled micro-ISV viewpoints.

 As well as the abstract and conclusions (reproduced below), the full report is available as a PDF download, and remains (C) 2006 Copyright Richard Marsden 2006.

 Microsoft introduced their Authenticode code signing mechanism in 1996, in answer to an increasing number of malicious web (ActiveX) controls and executable programs on the Internet.
 Code signing attempts to authenticate authorship by applying a digital certificate to the control or program.